lira1705/JsTranspilerStudy/babel7-example/README.md

-#Updating to Babel 7
+# Updating to Babel 7

+## What needs to be updated

-## Babel version 7 brings the babel.config.js to centralize configurations of all or only on package.
+* Use babel.config.js to centralize configurations of your packages.

-## All of those packages below are deprecated
+* All of those packages below are deprecated and it's necessary to change the 'preset' for 'preset-env' ** babel-preset-es2015
-babel-preset-es2015
-babel-preset-es2016
+** babel-preset-es2016
-babel-preset-es2017
+** babel-preset-es2017
-babel-preset-latest
+** babel-preset-latest

-## Change the "preset" for "preset-env".

-## Remove @babel/polyfill and substitute it with core-js
+### Remove @babel/polyfill and substitute it with core-js

-## Remove the 'preset-' and 'plugin-' from the pakages in .babelrc
+### Remove the 'preset-' and 'plugin-' from the pakages in .babelrc

-## Change all babel packages names in package.json and babel config files
+### Change all babel packages names in package.json and babel config files
 Ex: babel-core -> @babel/core, babel-cli -> @babel/cli, env -> "@babel/env"

-## Switch the transform for the proposal in plugins that aren't yearly releases
+### Switch the transform for the proposal in plugins that aren't yearly releases
 Ex: @babel/plugin-transform-function-bind -> @babel/plugin-proposal-function-bind

-## Remove the year from packages
+### Remove the year from packages
 Ex: @babel/plugin-transform-es2015-classes -> @babel/plugin-transform-classes

 ## Turn the presets in a list